jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

 density.
 Bead models typically only have two (molecule and solvent) or three bead densities, and so typically fail to reconstruct these complex objects. `DENSS <http://denss.org>`_ has been fully implemented in RAW and will be used to reconstruct these electron densities.
-In order to align and average these densities, EMAN2 will be used.
-Note that you need :ref:`EMAN2 installed <eman2>` to do this part of the tutorial.

-**IMPORTANT NOTE:** Unfortunately, the EMAN2 package doesn't work properly on Windows.
-Windows users can still use RAW to generate electron densities, but they cannot create a consensus average or filter out enantiomers.
-Mac OS (or OS X) and Linux users can do everything described in this tutorial.

 #.
 Clear all of the data in RAW.
 Load the **lysozyme.out** file that you saved in the
     **atsas_data** folder in a previous part of the tutorial.